between the turquoise floor and the canary ceiling / Miedzy turkusowąpodłogąa kanarkowym sufitem, 2016

-Drawing from the series between the turquoise floor and the canary ceiling, 2016, pencil, color pencil on graph paper, 29,7 x 42 cm
+Drawing from the series between the turquoise floor and the canary ceiling, 2016, pencil, coloured pencil on graph paper, 29,7 x 42 cm

-Installation view, exhibition A Rebours, Labirynt Gallery, Lublin
+Installation view, group exhibition A Rebours, Galeria Labirynt, Lublin, 2016.

 Only a few simple elements are needed; it is enough to build a space.
 You can specify its size, establish benchmarks and go inside.
 The lines suggest (and you decide) what and where it begins; it may be a tent or a hut, or an openwork pavilion in the garden.